eissar/eagle-web/readme.md

 - Use only on trusted networks or with a vpn
 - Don't expose directly to the public internet

+- **Metadata Removal**: Uploaded images are processed with FFmpeg to remove EXIF data

 ## Known Issues & Limitations